 Simple connection design basics

-ProSteel includes design routines for three types of 'simple' connection: bolted angle web cleats, flexible end plates and fin plates.
+Our ProSteel (and EuroBeam) programs include design routines for three types of 'simple' connection: bolted angle web cleats, flexible end plates and fin plates.
 All three of these can be used for beam/beam or beam/column connections.

 ProSteel's connection routines are based on the guidance contained in the SCI/BCSA publication P212: 'Joints in Simple Construction: Simple Connections', 2002 edition.
 If you are going to use ProSteel to design or check connections you should obtain a copy, as these notes can only give a summary of the information that it contains.